-American Depositary Shares - Definition
+American Depositary Shares - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.